GavinMendelGleason/blog/entries/a_vector_database_in_a_week.md

 which helps OpenAI understand what we mean, providing much better semantics.

-Ultimately it would be nice if we could *guess* these sentences from a combination of our schema documentation and the schema structure, which is probably also possible using AI chat!
-But for now this works brilliantly and does not require much technical sophistication.
+Ultimately it would be nice if we could *guess* these templates from a combination of our schema documentation and the schema structure.
+In fact, in some internal experiments, we have seen that this works pretty well using AI chat!
+But for now the present example works brilliantly and does not require much technical sophistication.

 ## Indexing Star Wars